nchlswhttkr/workers/workers/hugo-media-proxy/README.md

 # hugo-media-proxy

-Serves media from third party sites.
+Serves media from third party sites for my personal website.

 For more details, see [the hugo-proxy worker](../hugo-proxy/).